BITSS-OPA/opa-deworming/code/01_final_opa.md

 The treatment effects on the under 5 mortality reduction of children of the dewormed cohort ($γ_{t}$): the difference between the mortality rate of under 5 children of the control group and that of the treatment group (**XXX(2021). table XXX, column XXX, row XXX**).

-The fertility rate ($F_{t}$): this figure is calculated as the number of children born per individual t years after the deworming intervention, by the distribution of the childbirth from 1998 to 2020 and the total number of children one individual in the PSDP bears during the period after the intervention (**XXX(2021). table XXX, column XXX, row XXX**: 1998 as t = 0).
+The fertility rate ($F_{t}$): this figure is calculated as the number of children born per individual t years after the deworming intervention, by the distribution of the childbirth from 1998 to 2020 and the total number of children one individual in the KLPS bears during the period after the intervention (**XXX(2021). table XXX, column XXX, row XXX**: 1998 as t = 0).

 <details>